FRidh/pstd/README.md

 # pstd

-A Python implementation of the k-space pseudospectral time-domain method.
+A Python implementation of the $k$-space pseudospectral time-domain method.

 This implementation was originally written to quantify the fluctuations in sound pressure due to atmospheric turbulence.